qrvey/partner-portal/docs/software-developer/04-Embedding Qrvey Widgets/overview-of-embedding.md

 ## Anatomy of a Widget

-The embedded widget code snippet copied from Qrvey composer consists of an HTML Tag and two scripts.
+The widget's code snippet that you copied from Qrvey composer consists of an HTML Tag and two scripts.

 ```html
 <!-- widget's tag -->